samyk/slipstream/README.md

 ## TCP Segmentation

-At a high level, we can't control the start of the TCP packet, but what if we send too big of a packet?
+At a high level, we can't control the start of the TCP packet, but what if we send too large of a packet?
 There must be a maximum packet size...at which point, a packet must be fragmented into multiple packets. **If we can overflow the TCP packet size and precisely control part of the data, could we cause packet segmentation and have our data be at the very beginning of our next, overflowed packet?**

 Well, we would need to know how much data the browser will send, which will be different per browser, and even by user as they may send different HTTP headers.
 HTTPS won't work as most of the content is encrypted, where an HTTP POST allows us to control a large portion of the header.